Infrastructure 01

 Key Observations:

-• Pure-play infrastructure has delivered resilient performance and may offer a compelling investment opportunity during a period of high inflation and potentially slowing economic growth.
+• Pure-play infrastructure has continued to demonstrate resilient performance and may offer a compelling investment opportunity during a period of inflation and ongoing economic uncertainty.

-• Choose wisely: Infrastructure owners and operators typically possess a unique combination of desirable investment characteristics, including historically stable growth and long-term cash flows.
-These qualities have made them less cyclical and capable of producing attractive levels of yield.
+• Infrastructure owners and operators typically possess a unique combination of desirable investment characteristics, including historically stable growth and long-term cash flows.
+These qualities have generally made them less cyclical and capable of producing attractive levels of yield.

 • Infrastructure owner/operator American Tower, a company that has grown its revenues, cash flows and dividends at attractive rates, is highlighted in this report.